-- Rapid Response Mode (RRM) activation policy: The RRM policy changed starting in Period 105: on-going observations on any VLT instrument can be interrupted by an RRM triggered on that specific UT, even if the trigger requires a change of focus, unless the relevant programme is specifically protected against an RRM trigger (in case of strictly time-critical programmes).
-The change is expected to be fully operational on all UTs from Period 109.
-Users are encouraged to read Sect.
-4.8.2, which describes in more detail this new aspect of the RRM policy. - VLT-XMM proposals: It will not be possible to apply for VLT-XMM time in Period 110; proposals under this scheme will be invited again in Period 111. - Distribution of UT instruments: For Period 110 the distribution of offered instruments on the UT foci is shown in Table 1.
+- Joint VLT/I-ALMA proposals In P112, ESO introduced a joint channel for scientific programmes requiring both VLT/I and ALMA observations.
+See 4.10 for more information. - Rapid Response Mode (RRM) activation policy: On-going observation on any VLT instrument can be interrupted by an RRM observation triggered on that specific UT, even if the trigger requires a change of focus.
+Exceptions are possible if a programme is specifically protected against an RRM trigger.
+Users are encouraged to read Sect 4.8.2, which describes in more detail the RRM policy. - Joint VLT/I-XMM proposals: Proposals are invited for scientific programmes requiring both VLT/I and XMM-Newton observations (see Sect.
+4.11 for further details).
+These proposals may be submitted for the next XMM-Newton cycle, which extends over ESO Periods 113 and 114.
+However, proposers should take the limited availability of some of the VLT(I) instruments in Periods 113 and 114 into account; see Sects.
+4.3 and 1.3 for details on instrument availability.
+Users should submit their proposal selecting the Normal programme type and adding Joint XMM-VLT tag from the Tags section of the p1 proposal preparation tool. - Distribution of UT instruments: For Period 113 the distribution of offered instruments on the UT foci is shown in Table 1.
 ESPRESSO can be operated from any of the four UTs in 1-UT mode and employs the four UTs simultaneously in 4-UT mode.

 Nasmyth A Cassegrain Nasmyth B

 UT1 Visitor Instrument (Sect.
-3) FORS2 KMOS
+3) et.
+3) FORS2 KM0

 UT2 FLAMES VISIR UVES

-UT3 SPHERE X-SHOOTER CRIRES
+UT3 SPHERE X-SHOOTER C

-UT4 - AOF HAWK-I MUSE
+UT4 - AOF HAWK-I ERIS MUSE

 ICCF ESPRESSO

 VLTI GRAVITY MATISSE PIONIER

-Table 1: Distribution of offered UT instruments in Period 110.
+Table 1: Distribution of offered UT instruments in Period 113.